1350 Ala Moana

 No analysis available

-Strong evidence that 1350 Ala Moana offers patio/deck-style outdoor space.
-Across many listings, agents repeatedly mention "lanai," "spacious private lanai," "recreation deck," "covered terraces," and one listing explicitly includes "patio/deck" among amenities.
-The consistency across many remarks suggests this is a real shared/building feature rather than a one-off copy-paste error.
+Strong evidence that 1350 Ala Moana offers patio/deck-style outdoor amenities.
+Across the provided remarks, dozens of listings mention a "lanai," "spacious lanai," "covered lanai," or "open lanai," and at least one listing explicitly includes "patio/deck" in the amenity list.
+The consistency across many different remarks suggests this is a real shared building feature rather than a copy-paste MLS error.

 No analysis available